Dominique Ponchardier

 Dominique Ponchardier (March 3, 1917, Saint-Étienne – April 17, 1986, Nice) was a French author and screenwriter who had been a member of the French Resistance during World War II, and later held positions as an intelligence officer, diplomat, colonial administrator and company president.
 He was a long-standing follower of Charles de Gaulle, at different times working for him in underground, intelligence, political, civil and diplomatic capacities.

 Early life

 Born into a family of industrialists, Dominique Ponchardier received his secondary education in Saint-Étienne, Nice and Brest.

 Anti-Nazi Resistance

 Ponchardier was doing his military service when World War II broke out.
 Wounded in the initial part of the war, he avoided being taken prisoner after the Fall of France, for which he later got the Escapees' Medal.
 He joined the French Resistance in October 1940 - a few months after the beginning of the Nazi occupation.
 In 1942, he participated in establishing the "Sosie" resistance network, together with his brother Pierre Ponchardier.
 He ended the war with the rank of Chef de Mission 1st class at the Directorate General of Studies and Research (DGER), the intelligence agency of the Free French Forces.

+Les Pavés de l'enfer

+He drew on his experiences to write Les Pavés de l'enfer.
+It literally translates to "The Cobblestones of Hell" or "The Paving Stones of Hell."

+The book received positive reviews from literary critics, with Henri Peyre and Maurice Nadeau ranking it among the notable works on the French Resistance and Occupation.
+Nadeau praised the author for capturing the "dangerous and cruel climate" of clandestine life without ideological pretense, remarking that Ponchardier's interest in gunfighters signaled his later turn toward crime novels.
+This view was shared by American scholar Ralph Schoolcraft.